 All of E3B's core faculty members are located in the 10th and 11th floors of the Schermerhorn Extension building on Columbia's Morningside campus.
 E3B's adjunct faculty come from all over New York City and are not necessarily located on the Morningside campus.
-Adjunct faculty members are appointed through the Earth Institute Center for Environmental Sustainability (EICES).
-EICES is located across the hall from E3B, on the 10th floor of Schermerhorn Extension.
-While E3B and EICES share space and interests; they are distinct entities with separate administrative structures, university positions, and budgets.

-Our department, in concert with EICES, is committed to studying ecological and evolutionary processes and understanding life, sustaining biodiversity, and ensuring functioning ecosystems in the future.
+Our department is committed to studying ecological and evolutionary processes and understanding life, sustaining biodiversity, and ensuring functioning ecosystems in the future.
 In this endeavor, our professors lecture and research in the fields of evolutionary and ecological theory, natural history, genetics and behavior, ecosystem ecology, biogeochemistry, ecohydrology, disease ecology, marine biology, and restoration ecology, applied ecosystem ecology and microbial ecology.
 However, conservation is the theme that unites us.